Skip to article frontmatterSkip to article content

 """Run the Dafny verifier on a program."""

-# Execute Dafny compiler, return stdout/stderr
+# Execute compiler, return its pronouncements

 ...